andrewcbancroft/datadaylife-blog/_posts/2018-01-09-predictive-analytics-vs-machine-learning-whats-the-difference.md

 I've made [more detailed observations](https://www.dataday.life/what-types-of-data-analysis-are-there/) about each one of these six categories of analysis separately.
 What I want you to notice about the list above is what *is* and *isn't* listed.

-"Predictive Analysis" made the list at #4, but "Machine Learning" didn't.
-Why?
+"Predictive Analysis" made the list at #4.

+What about "Machine Learning", though?
+Why isn't it there?

 ## The Difference
 Predictive analytics and machine learning are not "the same".
+Predictive analysis exists at this "type of data analysis that *can be done*" level.
+Machine learning does not.

+What is machine learning then?

 Machine learning is *a way to do* predictive analytics.
 Machine learning is a means to another end, namely, to predict measurement(s) for specific "units"/individuals in a population, based on a sample data set from that population.